-Both entities contribute towards our expansion strategy in the African market.
+Both entities are at the frontier of our expansion strategy in the African market.
 In terms of financial performance, all five subsidiaries contribute 10.3% to the Bank's operating income.
 Amongst the Bank's various subsidiaries, Zenith Bank UK and Zenith Bank Ghana contribute the largest share to the Group's operating income (2.5% and 5.7% respectively) and assets (5.70% and 3.4% respectively).